 Reading for Pleasure

 Each classroom has a dedicated, welcoming themed book area which includes an author/genre of the month.
 The children are able to enjoy books at playtime.
 Towards the end of the day, the teacher reads to the children from the class author or the chosen class novel.
-Every class has a ‘Poem of the Day’ box.
-Poems are stored in here and the teacher reads one a day to the children - just for fun!
-Children are able to access these poems at other times for their continued enjoyment.
+Children are able to access poems from their book corner for their own enjoyment.
 The children enjoy special reading occasions such as ‘Bedtime Stories’, National Poetry Day, Poetry Slams and World Book Day.

 Parents in Partnership